Vazeh Asgarov: Professional career

-While studying at the university in the third and fourth years, he worked under a contract at the French Embassy in Azerbaijan, and after graduating from the university he worked as deputy director of the George Sand Cultural Center, operating under the French Embassy in Azerbaijan (2000-2001).
+While studying at the university in the third and fourth years, he worked under a contract at the French Embassy in Azerbaijan, and after graduating from the university he worked as deputy director of the George Sand Cultural Center, operating under the French Embassy in Azerbaijan (2000–2001).

 From 2001 to 2003 he worked as a translator-manager in various international and local organizations (Az-Media, SGS-Société Generale de Surveillance Azeri Ltd., Caspian Fish Co.
 Azerbaijan).
-In early 2013, after returning to Azerbaijan, Vazeh Asgarov headed the Association of Young Researchers at the Azerbaijan University of Languages, and in May 2013 was appointed advisor to the rector.
+In early 2013, after returning to Azerbaijan, Vazeh Asgarov was head of the Association of Young Researchers at the Azerbaijan University of Languages, and in May 2013 was appointed advisor to the rector.

 From June 2014 to December 2015, he served as Acting Vice-Rector of Education Affairs at the Azerbaijan University of Languages, and during this period he served as acting rector several times.
 From December 2015 to December 2016 he again worked as an advisor to the rector.
 In December 2016, he was appointed Director of the French-Azerbaijan University (UFAZ).
 Vazeh Asgarov was elected associate professor of the French language department in May 2016 by the decision of the Academic Council of the Azerbaijan University of Languages.
 In December 2016, he was appointed executive director of the French-Azerbaijan University (UFAZ) and is acting director of the university until the present.
 On September 3, 2015, Asgarov was appointed Rector of the Azerbaijan State University of Oil and Industry.

 Public life

-During his 10 years stay in France (2003-2013), Vazeh Asgarov was engaged in public activities, in 2005 he was elected chairman of the Association of Azerbaijani Students in France (ASEAF / FATA) and in the same year he became a co-founder and a member of the board of directors of the “Strasbourg House of Azerbaijan”.
+During his 10 years stay in France (2003–2013), Vazeh Asgarov was engaged in public activities, in 2005 he was elected chairman of the Association of Azerbaijani Students in France (ASEAF / FATA) and in the same year he became a co-founder and a member of the board of directors of the “Strasbourg House of Azerbaijan”.
 He put a lot of effort into the acquaintance of the French public with Azerbaijan.
 Since the creation of the organization, dozens of bulletins (AZER-INFO) and a book about the realities of Karabakh were published and brought to the attention of Europeans.
 Moreover, important Azerbaijani cultural events were also held.

 In 2014, the French publishing house "Presses Academiques Francophones" (PAF) published the monograph written by Vazeh Asgarov "L'immigration des Azerbaïdjanais", and in 2016 the same publishing house published the textbook "Gerondif, Participe present, Adjectif verbal".
 The author of about 20 scientific articles, Vazeh Asgarov was the editor of 6 books published in French, participated in several international conferences, and about 50 of his articles and interviews on the socio-political topic were published.